poldi2018/poldis_cookbook/README.md

 * Creation of recipes and ratings are bound to user accounts
 * Author has the option to edit and delete the recipe.
-* full text search is available.
+* full text search is available, works for recipes and reviews
+* Recipes can be searched by different criteria such as title, dish type, author, difficulty, ingredients and by country.
+* Reviews can be found by star level.
 * image upload illustrating the prepared dish
 * Recipe review function is present.
 * ingredients can be marked as allergens.
-Those marked allergens ingredients have a warning symbol.
+Those marked allergens have a warning indicator.
+* A little charting functionality is also implemented.

 For now, the user can select from following dish-type categories